callraV/Pineko/README.md

 pnpm install
 ```

-Then, run the development server:
+Lastly, use this command run the development system:

 ```bash
 npm run dev